Skip to content

 ;; => {:ok? false :reason :ambiguous-frame ...}

 The example exercises every tier — explicit override (tier 1), session pin (tier 2 binding and re-use, plus tier-1 supersession), and tier-4 refusal both before and after reset.
-Single-frame apps never reach the refusal path.
+Single-app apps never reach the refusal path.

 How AI tools attach